aarneranta/chalmers-advanced-python/labs/lab2/README.md

 ### Visualization

-A very simple visualization function is expected in Lab 2; we will make it more sophisticated in Lab3.
+A very simple visualization function is expected in Lab 2; we will make it more sophisticated in Lab 3.
 The function

 ```python